XXYY syndrome

-XXYY syndrome is a sex chromosome anomaly in which males have 2 extra chromosomes, one X and one Y chromosome.
+XXYY syndrome is a sex chromosome anomaly in which males have two extra chromosomes, one X and one Y chromosome.
 Human cells usually contain two sex chromosomes, one from the mother and one from the father.
 Usually, females have two X chromosomes (XX) and males have one X and one Y chromosome (XY).
 The appearance of at least one Y chromosome with a properly functioning SRY gene makes a male.
 Therefore, humans with XXYY are genotypically male.
 Males with XXYY syndrome have 48 chromosomes instead of the typical 46.
 This is why XXYY syndrome is sometimes written as 48, XXYY syndrome or 48, XXYY.
 It affects an estimated one in every 18,000–40,000 male births.

-Presentation
+Signs and symptoms

 Very frequent signs and symptoms of this condition include the following:

 Cause

 48,XXYY syndrome is a condition related to the X and Y chromosomes (the sex chromosomes).
 People normally have 46 chromosomes in each cell.
 Two of the 46 chromosomes, known as X and Y, are called sex chromosomes because they help determine whether a person will develop male or female sex characteristics.
 Females typically have two X chromosomes (46,XX), and males have one X chromosome and one Y chromosome (46,XY).
 48,XXYY syndrome results from the presence of an extra copy of both sex chromosomes in each of a male's cells (48,XXYY).
 Extra copies of genes on the X chromosome interfere with male sexual development, preventing the testes from functioning normally and reducing the levels of testosterone.
 Many genes are found only on the X or Y chromosome, but genes in areas known as the pseudoautosomal regions are present on both sex chromosomes.
 Extra copies of genes from the pseudoautosomal regions of the extra X and Y chromosome contribute to the signs and symptoms of 48,XXYY syndrome; however, the specific genes have not yet been identified.